openshift/enhancements/enhancements/monitoring/user-workload-monitoring.md

 Thanos Ruler queries Thanos Querier to resolve recording and alerting rules.
 This does have implications on the availability of user defined alerts.
-In order for alerts to work the following systems need to be up:
+The following list enumerates critical components for alerts to work for this use case:

 1. Thanos Ruler
 2. Thanos Querier